You may have seen this picture of me and the baby on the Contributors Page of this month’s O, The Oprah Magazine, which is on newsstands now.

 I also have a new wine column published, “In Praise of Pinot Gris,” for the Southern Oregon World of Wine.

-I’m not religious but I try to stay off the computer and out of the car on Saturdays.
+I’m not religious.
+Still, I try to stay off the computer and out of the car on Saturdays, whenever possible.

-The past few weeks I’ve been slipping, surreptitiously answering emails and sneaking in some work at nap time on Saturdays.
+The past few weeks I’ve been slipping, surreptitiously answering emails and sneaking in some work at nap time.

 The nice thing about a goal is when you don’t achieve it you can always try again.